jlab-hep/localdb-docs/docs/database_demonstration_viewer.md

 2020-01-31 23:25:24 localdbserver.cern.ch werkzeug[18847] INFO  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-Finish installation.
+Finish to setup LocalDB viewer.
 Back to the previous page and go to next step.